Shopify SEO 2023: The Ultimate Guide

 Which can help your product and category pages rank higher in Google.

-You can check your site’s current structure in Ahrefs.
-They have a feature in their SEO site audit tool called “Structure explorer”.
-This feature shows you how deep your product and category pages are from your homepage (and from each other).
+You can check your site’s current structure in Semrush.
+They have a feature in their SEO site audit tool under “Crawled Pages” where you can check your page depth.

 You can also VisualSitemaps.com.
 As the name suggests, this tool gives you a visual representation of your site structure.
 That way, you can see if it’s flat or deep.